nathanamaldonado/nathanamaldonado.github.io/_posts/2024-09-30-september-blog-two.md

 Later, my family sent me away, and I struggled to articulate a goodbye, knowing that I had the privilege of citizenship and travel.
 Even after experiencing death after my seventeen-hour-long back tattoo, this farewell wounded me like a train running itself across my body and life.
 I cannot get enough.

 Watching the London skyline from my high-rise apartment meant a painfully stunning video call with my family as they said: please travel the world for me.
 This brought me back to spending time with Irma, staring at my ceiling, saying nothing, as we watched the <a href="https://www.youtube.com/watch?v=SL_YMm9C6tw" target="_blank">audition scene from La La Land</a>.
-Thank you for being a fool with me.
+Thank you for dreaming with me.

 I share and extend this gratitude to everyone I have been lost with since arriving in London.
 Thank you to Mina, Vysa, Fatouma, Mathis, Summer, Lia, Nancy, Sarah, Sophie, and Rishi.